yutongo/TIGON/README.md

 5. [torchdiffeq](https://github.com/rtqichen/torchdiffeq)=0.2.2

-Generating plots to visualize results:
+For generating plots to visualize results, the required packages are listed:
 1. numpy=1.19.5
 2. seaborn=0.11.2
 3. matplotlib=3.1.2